Bring Me the Horizon: Sempiternal and Weinhofen's departure (2012–2014)

 On 4 January 2013, Bring Me the Horizon released the first single from Sempiternal, "Shadow Moses".
 It was first played by radio presenter Daniel P. Carter on BBC's Radio 1.
 Due to popular demand, Epitaph released the music video for the song a week earlier than planned.
 In January, the band also saw a change in their line up.
 This began early in the month when Jordan Fish, Worship keyboardist and session musician for the band during the writing of Sempiternal, was announced as a full member.
 Then later in the month, Jona Weinhofen left the band for undisclosed reasons.
 Despite the band denying speculation that Fish replaced Weinhofen, reviewers said that replacing a guitarist with a keyboardist better fit their style.

 The band was confirmed for several festival appearances in February.
 They played the Australian Soundwave festival, performing at all five dates in: Brisbane, Sydney, Melbourne, Adelaide and Perth, and then at RAMFest in South Africa with Rise Against in March, Rock Am Ring and Rock im Park festivals in Germany in June, and from June until August they played Warped Tour 2013 in the U.S. and Canada.
 To coincide with 29 April release of Sempiternal the band made their first headline tour of the United Kingdom in 18 months with Crossfaith and Empress AD.

 In support of Sempiternal, the band toured Australia with Of Mice & Men and Crossfaith, and played a British tour with Pierce The Veil and Sights & Sounds.
-They then completed the American Dream Tour in North America, supported by Of Mice & Men, Issues, letlive. and Northlane.
+They then completed the American Dream Tour in North America, supported by Of Mice & Men, Issues, Letlive and Northlane.
 The band was announced as the main supporter for American band A Day to Remember on their "Parks & Devastation Tour" across America throughout September and October, along with support acts Motionless in White and Chiodos.
-The band performed at Wembley Arena in London on 5 December with support acts Young Guns, Issues and Sleepwave, which was recorded and released as a live album/DVD.

-Later in 2014, the band released two new tracks titled "Drown" on 21 October, as a stand-alone single, and "Don't Look Down" on 29 October, as part of the re-score of Drive.
+The band performed at Wembley Arena in London on 5 December with support acts Young Guns, Issues and Sleepwave, which was recorded and later released as a live album/DVD.
+The band released "Don't Look Down", featuring Orifice Vulgatron of Foreign Beggars, on 29 October, as part of the re-score of Drive.